 7. Baked goods are fresh out of the oven

 Breads and pastries are baked fresh throughout the day at Lidl.
-I picked up a loaf of bread for $2.99 and used the self-service machine to slice it.
+The bakery is positioned at the front of the store and has a self-service machine to slice your loaf of bread.

 8. Like to buy organic?
 Think green!